Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 To ensure Azure Policy compliance in CI/CD pipelines, you should use **pre-deployment validation**, not post-deployment checks or policy deployment steps.

-### Question #84
+### Question #51

-HOTSPOT You plan to use Desired State Configuration (DSC) to maintain the configuration state of virtual machines that run Windows Server.
+You plan to use Desired State Configuration (DSC) to maintain the configuration state of virtual machines that run Windows Server. '

 You need to perform the following:

 ✑ Install Internet Information Services (IIS) on the virtual machines.